shdwcat/vscode-tmlanguage/readme.md

 ## Currently Included

-### Syntax Highlighting and Snippets for JSON-tmLanguage files
+### Syntax Highlighting and Snippets for tmLanguage JSON files
 ![JSON-tmLanguage](/images/json_sample.png)

-### Syntax Highlighting and Snippets for YAML-tmLanguage files
+### Syntax Highlighting and Snippets for tmLanguage YAML files
 ![YAML-tmLanguage](/images/yaml_sample.png)

 ### Conversion between tmLanguage file variants
 ![Available Commands](/images/commands_sample.png)

 Included commands are:
-- Convert to JSON-tmLanguage file - Converts to JSON from YAML/PLIST
+- Convert to tmLanguage JSON file - Converts to JSON from YAML/PLIST
-- Convert to tmLanguage file - Converts to PLIST from YAML/JSON
+- Convert to tmLanguage PLIST file - Converts to PLIST from YAML/JSON
-- Convert to YAML-tmLanguage file - Converts to YAML from JSON/PLIST
+- Convert to tmLanguage YAML File - Converts to YAML from JSON/PLIST

 # Settings
 tmLanguage.replaceExistingFile - Whether the conversion replaces the existing file or creates a new one.
 Defaults to true

-Please raise any issues with this extension through [GitHub](https://github.com/Togusa09/vscode-tmlanguage/issues)
+Please raise any issues with this extension through [GitHub](https://github.com/pedro-w/vscode-tmlanguage/issues)